-The stereo amplifier of this phonograph provides an output of 200 Watt music power at 4 $\Omega$ per channel (= 125 Watt RMS).
-The impedance of the internal loudspeakers is 8 $\Omega$ , therefore they will use 100 Watt music power from the amplifier, only half of the available power.
+The stereo amplifier of this phonograph provides an output of 200 W music power at 4 $\Omega$ per channel (= 125 W RMS).
+Take care that the total impedance of connected loudspeakers does not become less than 4 $\Omega$ .

-In that case, the additional loudspeakers you may connect (refer to figure 23) cannot have an impedance of less than 8 $\Omega$ .
 Otherwise the amplifier would be "mismatched" and the overload protection would operate.